 Nevertheless, my process is the result of many years spent experimenting with different methods, until finally settling on how I work today.
 So I've written it all out, step by step.
-Hopefully there's something in here that others may find useful.
+Hopefully there's something in here you may find useful.

 You've no doubt heard of NaNoWriMo, the annual event where amateur writers pledge to complete a 50,000-word novel in one month.
 It has many supporters... and many critics.

-I first delivered this lecture at a Game Developers Conference in 2010, as part of the Game Narrative Summit.
-It's unusual to straddle both comics and games as I do, in equal measure; most writers focus primarily on one or the other.
-So I wanted to help other game writers and narrative designers understand what exactly comic writers bring to games, and what they could learn from our techniques.
+My first ever lecture at Game Developers Conference, delivered in 2010.
+I wanted to help other game writers and narrative designers understand the skills comic writers bring to games, and outline what they could learn from those techniques.

-To my surprise, it was voted best talk of the Narrative Summit; third best of the entire conference; and GDC selected it as one of their showcase lectures.
+Comics to Consoles was voted best talk of that year's Narrative Summit; third best of the entire conference; and GDC selected it to be a showcase lecture.
 I've since delivered it to game studios and other conferences all over the world, often tailoring it to focus on a specific area of interest.
-It also seems perennially popular with anyone interested in the writing process, whether or not they work in games.
+It's also popular with those interested in the writing process, whether or not they work in games.

-Each piece was just 10-15 minutes (and therefore approximately 1000 words) and the ones I saw were all pretty fascinating.
-My small contribution was titled My Massive Ego, a confessional piece about the battle between ego and humility that resides within every creator.
+Each piece was just 10-15 minutes (i.e. approximately 1000 words), so there was only time to make a single, bold point.
+My Massive Ego is a confessional piece about the battle between ego and humility that resides within every creator.

 But it's complicated.
-Or rather, it looks complicated, and so most people give up before they even finish the tutorial.
+Or rather, it looks complicated, and so most people give up before they finish the tutorial.
 Assuming they even watch the tutorial.
+Which they totally should.

-This piece attempts to tackle that problem by demonstrating, step-by-step, how I use Scrivener to write comics — and why I would never willingly go back to a linear word processor.
+This piece attempts to tackle that problem by demonstrating, step-by-step, how I use Scrivener to write comics.

 Have you ever wished you could appear on podcasts without sounding like you're standing in the bathroom talking into a tin can?
 Then this guide is for you.

-Lots of online resources will teach you how to make your own podcast.
-But almost none will teach you how to be a good guest on someone else's show.
+Plenty of online resources will teach you how to make your own podcast — but they don't teach you how to be a good guest on someone else's show.
 This is a particular problem for creators, who might regularly be interviewed on podcasts or call-in shows, but have neither the time nor inclination to become audio experts.

-When I created my podcast Unjustly Maligned, I knew many of my guests would not themselves be regular podcasters.
-So I made a guide to help them get set up, sound better, and record their own audio.
-It was well-received — in fact, other podcast hosts began asking if they could send their guests to the guide, too, and if I'd consider posting it publicly for all to see.
-So I rewrote the whole thing to be show-agnostic, and made it freely available.
+When I created Unjustly Maligned, I knew many of my guests would not be regular podcasters.
+For some it was their first ever appearance on a podcast.
+So I made a guide to help them set up, sound good, and record their own audio.
+Then other podcast hosts began asking if they could show it to their guests, too.
+Eventually demand was so great I rewrote the whole thing to be show-agnostic, and made it freely available to all.